jonathanbell/.dotfiles-osx/README.md

 1. Symlink the `.bash_profile` file to your home directory.
 2. Install a **shwack** of software on your machine.
-3. Configure your machine for web development use + photography use.
+3. Configure your machine for development + photography use.

 Close and re-open Bash after this script has run.